bvibber/ogv.js/readme.md

 Building with the new [LLVM backend 'fastcomp'](https://github.com/kripken/emscripten/wiki/LLVM-Backend) seems to avoid hitting the iOS JIT bug while retaining full relooper performance.

+## Upstream library notes

+We're currently using tremor (libivorbis), an integer-only variant of libvorbis.
+This may or may not decode faster, but does save about 200kb off our generated JavaScript, presumably thanks to not including an encoder in the library.

+Libtheora needs a slight patch to a function signature to pass emscripten's checks for asm.js-mode function pointer compatibility.

 ## Building

 1. Install [Emscripten](https://github.com/kripken/emscripten/wiki/Tutorial).
 2. `git submodule update --init`
 3. Install [importer](https://github.com/devongovett/importer) with `npm install importer -g`.
-4. Run `make` to configure and build libogg, libvorbis, libtheora, and the C wrapper.
+4. Run `make` to configure and build libogg, libvorbis, tremor, libtheora, and the C wrapper.
 Run this again whenever you make changes to the C wrapper or a new version of libogg is released.

 See a sample web page in build/demo/

 ## License

-libogg, libvorbis, and libtheora are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.
+libogg, libvorbis, tremor, and libtheora are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.

 Based on build scripts from https://github.com/devongovett/ogg.js